Who could be the next speaker of the House? Republicans look for options after Kevin McCarthy's ouster

 While it's unclear if a candidate can garner enough support from the fractured Republican conference to claim the gavel, some names have emerged as the possible successor to McCarthy, who said he will not run again.
 The full House votes on the speaker, and Democrats in the minority will almost certainly oppose any Republican candidate unanimously, meaning it will likely be up to the Republicans to find consensus on their own.

+The next speaker of the House will face a gauntlet of challenges, starting with the legislative calendar and divisions in the GOP conference itself.
+The clock is ticking on the extension of government funding that lawmakers approved before McCarthy's ouster, with a new deadline of Nov.
+17. Approving more aid for Ukraine has also become a divisive issue among the GOP, with most Republicans in the House opposing a new round of aid in the latest vote and Senate Republican leaders supporting continued assistance.

-At least one candidate had already thrown his hat in the ring as of Wednesday morning.
-Here are the GOP lawmakers who could mount a bid for the speakership:
+Two candidates have already thrown their hats into the ring as of Wednesday afternoon.
+Here are the leading GOP lawmakers who could mount a bid for the speakership:

 Steve Scalise